 Let your bending in the archer’s hand be for gladness;

 For even as He loves the arrow that flies,

 so He loves also the bow that is stable.

 Lovely photos of a great childhood Grown up now, but these photos are of a French girl called Tippi who spent her first ten years in Africa “on safari” as her parents were photographers.

-This woman is amazing; I have long admired her work, and some days I need to hear “And Still I Rise”, and I would always recommend picking up any of her books and just picking a page, they’re all inspiring.
+This woman is amazing; I have long admired her work, I would always recommend picking up any of her books and just picking a page, they’re all inspiring.